 The third is really the mindset shifting from cost-to-serve and managing cost-to-serve and cycle time, to creating really agile and flexible operating models—not just in finance, but in the core supply chain and being a partner to that.

 So if you think of those dimensions, traditional finance does not cater to that.
 So it is a very live issue and I don’t think I have a ready made answer.
 But as we go through a lot of this, the sources of the talent will possibly have to change.
 So the curriculum will have to change.
 So I think there are more questions out there than answers.

 Phil: That’s has been a very rich discussion, Shantanu, and I look forward to sharing this with our audience and the network on the blog very soon.
 We really appreciate your time and the thought that you’ve put into this.

 Shantanu: Thank you, Phil.
 It’s been my pleasure.

-Posted in : Business Process Outsourcing (BPO), Digital Transformation, fa-bpo, HfSResearch.com Homepage, kpo-analytics, Outsourcing Heros, Robotic Process Automation, Social Networking, sourcing-change, Survey: Re-architecting Finance for the Digital Age, The As-a-Service Economy
+Posted in : Business Process Outsourcing (BPO), Digital Transformation, Finance and Accounting, HfSResearch.com Homepage, kpo-analytics, Outsourcing Heros, Robotic Process Automation, Social Networking, sourcing-change, Survey: Re-architecting Finance for the Digital Age, The As-a-Service Economy